How do I keep my WordPress site secure against hackers?

-- We verify the core files of every WordPress site we host, every day, to make sure they haven’t been modified by malware (or anything else).
+- We verify the core files of every WordPress site we host, several times each day, to make sure they haven’t been modified by malware (or anything else).
 A human reviews every changed file manually.

 - We run each website under a different Unix user ID to prevent cross-site contamination, even if they’re under the same customer account.